 Don’t worry.
 I have good news for you.

-I'm going to show you how to create your own online course thumbnail for free, using a combination of free tools, and some simple design techniques. 😉
+I'm going to show you how to create a course thumbnail for free, using a combination of free tools, and some simple design techniques. 😉

 Besides a full tutorial on how to use Canva, I will also give 6 tips for non-designers on how to create an attention-grabbing course thumbnail.

 How To Create an Online Course Thumbnail with Canva

 This magical free tool I keep talking about… Canva!